 Winter - a time of year I have disliked for a long time.
 Enough so that I used to sing "I'm dreaming of a green Christmas" and wished to move far south and away from the cold Utah weather.
 Jeff Foxworthy said my feelings in this:

-But this year I have really enjoyed the snow...
+snow...
 I figure it has to be for two reasons: My truck's four wheel drive that makes driving through snow a breeze.
 And, most importantly, Liv LOVES the snow this year!
 We have now made two snowmen and now looking forward to another good snow to make another!
 It makes the bleak weather report look okay... this week it looks like Utah will be dumped on again.
 Plus, Liv likes to name her snowmen just as though they were another friend or toy.
 The first of the season was named Bob and the second Larry "Like Grandpa Larry," she said!
 That was special, but he only lasted a couple days, so now she's looking forward to the next snowstorm.
 Where before I would grumble, now I'm also excited for snow so I can go play in it with my daughter as she discovers all the fun mysteries it holds!

 "If "vacation" means going anywhere south of Salt Lake City for the weekend, you live in Utah."